EricAfriyie/alx-system_engineering-devops/0x00-shell_basics/README.md

 a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory.
-Create a script that copies all the HTML files from the current working directory to the parent of the working directory. a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
+Create a script that copies all the HTML files from the current working directory to the parent of the working directory. a script that moves all files beginning with an uppercase letter to the directory /tmp/u. a script that deletes all files in the current working directory that end with the character ~.